misterdidactic/Mon_Crapola/README.md

 ### random_IP_addr.py

 I made this for learning to count in binary.
 It will prompt you with a random IP address in decimal and when you're ready, you can hit any key and it will show you the address in binary for you to compare with your own.

+### tptbf.py

+A simple python script for macOS based on Merlin Mann's (10+2)*5 post on 43folders.
+Merlin Mann's original post can be found here.
+Run the script from a bash prompt using python tptbf.py and optionally add the option for how many hours, i.e. python tptbf.py 3 to try to get s\*\*t done for three hours